bazelbuild/bazel/site/docs/configurable-attributes.md

 Unlike `selects.with_or`, different rules can `select` on `:config1_or_2_or_3` with different values.

+Note that it's an error for multiple conditions to match unless one is a "specialization" of the other.
+See [select()](be/functions.html#select) documentation for details.

 For `AND` chaining, see [here](#multiple-selects).

 ## Custom Error Messages